khulnasoft/integrations-core/docker_daemon/README.md

   -v /proc/:/host/proc/:ro \
   -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro \
   -e API_KEY={YOUR API KEY} \
-  datadog/docker-dd-agent:latest-alpine
+  khulnasoft/docker-dd-agent:latest-alpine
 ```

 #### Image versioning
-Starting with version 5.5.0 of the Datadog Agent, the Docker image follows a new versioning pattern.
-This allows Datadog to release changes to the Docker image of the Datadog Agent but with the same version of the Agent.
+Starting with version 5.5.0 of the Khulnasoft Agent, the Docker image follows a new versioning pattern.
+This allows Khulnasoft to release changes to the Docker image of the Khulnasoft Agent but with the same version of the Agent.

 The Docker image version has the following pattern: **X.Y.Z** where **X** is the major version of the Docker image, **Y** is the minor version, **Z** represents the Agent version.

-For example, the first version of the Docker image that bundles the Datadog Agent 5.5.0 is: `10.0.550`
+For example, the first version of the Docker image that bundles the Khulnasoft Agent 5.5.0 is: `10.0.550`

 #### Custom containers and additional information

-For more information about building custom Docker containers with the Datadog Agent, the Alpine Linux based image, versioning, and more, reference the [docker-dd-agent project on Github][2].
+For more information about building custom Docker containers with the Khulnasoft Agent, the Alpine Linux based image, versioning, and more, reference the [docker-dd-agent project on Github][2].

 ### Validation